 Try replacing text with images in certain slides to make your presentation rich and attractive.
 This will help the audience not only to perceive the information you present better but also to remember it longer.
 When you introduce a topic with an image, the audience is able to listen more easily while viewing the slide.
 Images, graphs and charts also reduce the text clutter in a presentation and deliver important information at a glimpse.

 If the pace of the information is not controlled in your presentation, the audience might quickly read all the information before the presenter speaks about it.
 Thus, you need to avoid providing complete information at once in a slide.
 You can animate each bullet point or line so that it appears only while you are ready to discuss it.

 Make sure to place each slide strategically as the conclusion of your research should not be revealed in advance.
-Start with introduction, background, objectives, methods used, results, discussions and end your presentation with conclusion and final thoughts.
-In this way, you will be able to smoothly lead the audience towards the research data and findings while explaining them the design of your research and its purpose.
+Start with the introduction, background, objectives, methods used, results, discussions and then end your presentation with the conclusion and final thoughts.
+In this way, you will be able to smoothly lead the audience towards the research data and findings while explaining the design of your research and its purpose.

 Before giving a presentation, review it completely to make sure everything is in place.
 Use a font size and style which is easily readable.
 Make use of contrasting colours for background and text.
 Patterned backgrounds can reduce the readability of the text, so avoid using them.
 Do not use flashy transitions to animate the text as they are quite distracting.
 Restrict your presentation with overuse of special effects in the form of animations and sounds as it might negatively impact the credibility of the presentation.

 Also, check for spelling errors and limit the number of slides using one slide for one minute of verbal presentation.
 You can make use of the slide master feature which assists in creating a consistent and simple design template for the presentation.
-Ensure the content flows consistently all throughout the presentation and all the fonts, colours and backgrounds are in-line with each other.
+Ensure the content flows consistently throughout the presentation and all the fonts, colours and backgrounds are in-line with each other.